ideaChenGo/FS2/README.md

    The last ESP8266 Board in Arduino

-   [Understanding how SPIFFS work and the library to upload a data folder](http://esp8266.github.io/Arduino/versions/2.0.0/doc/filesystem.html) This is because the Camera configuration is saved in a config.json file using SPI Flash File System
+   [Understanding how SPIFFS work and the library to upload a data folder](http://esp8266.github.io/Arduino/versions/2.0.0/doc/filesystem.html) This is because the Camera configuration is saved in a config.json file using SPI Flash File System.

+   Arduino JSON Library.
+I literally copied WiFi Manager example to build the config.json

    *An upload API endpoint* That is referred in the config.json .
 Please rename the data/config.json.dist to config.json and configure it to fit your system upload endpoint